 - When it comes to fibers and fabrics, Cotton Incorporated’s Lifestyle Monitor™ shows that nearly 90% of consumers say cotton is safe for the environment.

 - The U.S. Cotton Trust Protocol, launched in 2020, brings quantifiable and verifiable goals and measurement to sustainable cotton production and drives continuous improvement in six key sustainability metrics: land use, soil carbon, water management, soil loss, greenhouse gas emissions and energy efficiency.
 The program also provides its members with complete supply chain transparency through its Protocol Credit Management System (PCMS).

 Economic Profitability: A commitment to long-term viability

-- The approximately 18,000 U.S. cotton growers comply with stringent U.S. regulatory requirements and are committed to the principle of continuous improvement.
+- The more than 16,000 U.S. cotton growers comply with stringent U.S. regulatory requirements and are committed to the principle of continuous improvement.

 - The number of labor hours required to produce the U.S. cotton crop continues to decline, with reductions per planted hectare (acre) and per half kilo (pound) of lint of 78% and 82%, respectively from 1980 to 2015.